NXPPlugNTrust/se05x-openssl-provider/README.md

     //    sssProv_Print(LOG_FLOW_ON, "error in OSSL_PROVIDER_load \n");
     //}

-However, this will make the default provider with high priority and operations like key generation and referencing secure element with file based reference keys will not work.
+With this change, random number generation will not be offloaded to secure element.

 ```